strideUX/strideos/docs/stack.md

 - This stack represents the latest best practices as of 2025
 - Next.js App Router is the recommended approach (Pages Router is legacy)
 - Convex eliminates the need for traditional REST APIs and state management
-- Authentication is handled by Convex Auth + Clerk integration
+- Authentication is handled by Convex Auth
 - All examples follow TypeScript strict mode conventions